renpy/renpy/sphinx/source/style_properties.rst

     The spacing between cells of the grid, in pixels.

-.. style-properties:: xspacing int or None
+.. style-property:: xspacing int or None

     The spacing between cells of the grid in the horizontal direction, in pixels.
     This takes precedence over the spacing property when it is not None.

-.. style-properties:: yspacing int or None
+.. style-property:: yspacing int or None

     The spacing between cells of the grid in the vertical direction, in pixels.
     This takes precedence over the spacing property when it is not None.